M.A. in Clinical Mental Health Counseling with Art Therapy Specialization

 Caldwell University may accept the transfer of up to six credits of graduate work in counseling, art therapy, or a closely related field, provided the credits were completed within five years of the student’s graduate registration at Caldwell.
 Official transcripts of previous graduate work as well as the catalog description of each course must be submitted for review at the time of application.
 Approval of transfer credit is based on course content and grade earned in the course, which should be a B or better.
 Each request for transfer credit will be reviewed by the Program Coordinator.

-CU Student Gallery
+CU Counseling Art Therapy Gallery

 Program Mission